j2kern/adhererx/README.md

 # AdhereRx

-This is the project repository for an Engineering Capstone project (Faculty of Engineering, University of Waterloo).
-Our team, "AdhereRx," focused on addressing medication non-adherence by creating a tool for pharmacists designed to provide data-driven insights, enabling more personalized patient support.
+This is the project repository for an Engineering Capstone project developed over three terms in the following courses: BME 362 Biomedical Engineering Design Workshop 1, BME 461 Biomedical Engineering Design Workshop 2, BME 462 Biomedical Engineering Design Workshop 3 (Faculty of Engineering, University of Waterloo).
+Our team, **"AdhereRx,"** focused on addressing medication non-adherence by creating a tool for pharmacists designed to provide data-driven insights, enabling more personalized patient support.

-“A way to address the need for quantitative medication intake data to be used by pharmacists that allow them to quickly identify non-adherent behaviours.”
+“A way to **address the need for quantitative medication intake data** to be used by **pharmacists** that allow them to **quickly identify non-adherent behaviours.**”

+**Technologies Used**

-Design: `Figma` <br />
+- Design: `Figma` <br />
-Languages/Tools used: `React.js`, `JavaScript`, `CSS`, `Node.js`,`MySQL`, <br />
+- Languages/Tools used: `React.js`, `JavaScript`, `CSS`, `Node.js`,`MySQL`, <br />
-Cloud Technologies: `Arduino IoT Cloud API` <br />
+- Cloud Technologies: `Arduino IoT Cloud API` <br />
-Hardware Technologies: `Arduino MKR WiFi 1010`, `Photoresistors`,
+- Hardware Technologies: `Arduino MKR WiFi 1010`, `Photoresistors`,

 ![Demo GIF](./public/demo.gif)